 12.3.1 M2M Node Enrolment and Service Provisioning

 M2M service provisioning is the process by which M2M nodes are loaded with the specific information needed to seamlessly access the M2M Services offered by an M2M Service Provider.
-This is an initial step performed only when an M2M node is enroled for using the M2M services of an M2M Service Provider.
+This is an initial step performed only when an M2M node is enrolled for using the M2M services of an M2M Service Provider.
 Though this process can be performed during device manufacturing, there is a need to enable this process to take place during field deployment in an interoperable way.
 M2M service provisioning assumes the existence of an M2M service subscription contracted with the target M2M Service Provider for the target M2M node.
 Remote provisioning scenarios require the M2M node to be mutually authenticated using pre-existing credentials (e.g. Node-ID and associated credential) with an M2M enrolment function, to securely exchange the provisioning information with the contracted M2M Service Provider.
 The M2M Service Provisioning takes place between an M2M node (without provisioned CSE) and an M2M Service Provider via an M2M enrolment function.
 As a result of provisioning, M2M Nodes are provided with necessary credentials and possibly other M2M service related parameters (e.g. CSE-ID, M2M-Sub-ID).

-The first step of M2M service provisionining is the security provisioning procedure, by which M2M service provider specific credentials are shared between the M2M node in the field domain and an M2M authentication function in the infrastructure.
+The first step of M2M service provisioning is the security provisioning procedure, by which M2M service provider specific credentials are shared between the M2M node in the field domain and an M2M authentication function in the infrastructure.
 Authenticated M2M nodes can then be associated with an M2M Service Subscription used to determine their specific authorizations.

 The following security provisioning scenarios are supported by the oneM2M architecture:

-1) Pre-provisioning
+1) Pre-provisioning:

-Pre-provisioning includes all forms of out-ofband provisioning, e.g. provisioning M2M nodes with M2M subscription information during the manufacturing stage.
+Pre-provisioning includes all forms of out-of-band provisioning, e.g. provisioning M2M nodes with M2M subscription information during the manufacturing stage.

 2) Remote provisioning: